MSingerLab/COMETSC/docs/source/quickstart.rst

 ========================

 Now, run COMET on your data.
-Give the files of your data as the first three arguments and your desired output directory as your second argument.
+Give the files of your data as the first three arguments and your desired output directory as your fourth argument.
 Your data must be formatted into three files in your current directory.
 See the :doc:`Manual<usage>` for more information.

 In this example, we have our data located in the current directory. ``output/`` is the directory where COMET's output will be stored.
 To test your installation, you can download the following example inputs :download:`here <_static/example_ins.zip>` !
+Copy them to the directory of your choice and run the following command within the directory:

 .. code-block:: console